 As with the active-active configuration, it is crucial that both the primary and secondary devices have exactly the same settings, as shown below:

 The high availability feature of OpManager helps mitigate failures and reduce downtime faced by the user, by utilizing a secondary standby controller connected to the primary controller via the active-passive HA link over a dedicated redundancy port.
 In a two node active-passive WLC cluster, the access points are available on only one WLC.
 If in such case the primary wireless LAN controller goes down, the access points on the controller are instantly moved to the secondary controller instantly, allowing the client devices to continue operations without experiencing any SSID downtime.
-The security keys of all the client devices connected through the access points, are also transferred to the secondary/standby controller.so that the client can re-authenticate automatically.
+The security keys of all the client devices connected through the access points, are also transferred to the secondary/standby controller, so the client can re-authenticate automatically.

 Thank you for your feedback!